RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 BAPCtools does 3 types of validation, one more than the spec (https://www.kattis.com/problem-package-format/spec/problem_package_format#input-validators):

+1. input validation, which validates the `.in` file for every test case, typically for syntax, format, and ranges
+2. answer validation, which validates the `.ans` file for every test case, typically for syntax, format, and ranges, but not for correctness
+3. ouput validation, which checks correctness and running time for the output of every submission.

+Input and answer validation run on the  _files_ in `data/*`; their purpose is to ensure problem quality.
+Output validation runs on the output of the author submissions in `submission` (and eventually on solver submissions when the problem is hosted on a judge system.)

 ## Common parameters/settings

 These are some things that hold for all types of validation mentioned below.